What you ingest directly affects the way you think, feel and behave.

 Did you know your gut is responsible for 80 to 90 percent of your body’s serotonin?

-This information is a super valuable to know as our body’s serotonin is the hypercritical neurotransmitter which keeps us sane and our moods stabilized.
+This information is super valuable to know as our body’s serotonin is the hypercritical neurotransmitter which keeps us sane and our moods stabilized.

 We cannot ignore the health of our intestines as it is the most important vehicle in our bodies that deliver all essential and vital nutrients.